upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 {{< hint "tip" >}}

-If you don't have strong opinions on your setup, but still want full control on the resources created for some unsupported customizations, this is the suggested way to proceed.
+If you don't have strong opinions on your setup, but still want full control on the resources created for some unsupported customizations, Upbound recommends the in-cluster setup.

 {{< /hint >}}

-If the managed setup isn't enough, but you are fine deploying PostgreSQL in the same cluster, you can still use CloudNativePG.
+For more customization than the managed setup, you can use CloudNativePG for PostgreSQL in the same cluster.

-To do so, you have to manually deploy the operator in one of the [supported ways](https://cloudnative-pg.io/documentation/current/installation_upgrade/), for example:
+For in-cluster setup, manually deploy the operator in one of the [supported ways](https://cloudnative-pg.io/documentation/current/installation_upgrade/), for example:

 ```shell
 kubectl apply --server-side -f \